alexiglaser/Constituency/AlgorithmX/README.md

-# AlgorithmX
+# Algorithm X

 As stated before we will to form the merged constituencies we will use the [Exact Cover](https://en.wikipedia.org/wiki/Exact_cover) problem and [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) to solve it.
+The code should run in a standard Python setup so if you're happy to wait longer for results then feel free to ignore the instructions below and run the code as normal.

-In order to speed things up we found taht using a [PyPy](https://en.wikipedia.org/wiki/PyPy) kernel sped things up considerably (up to 4-5 times faster for some of the larger problems).
+In order to speed things up we found that using a [PyPy](https://en.wikipedia.org/wiki/PyPy) kernel sped things up considerably (up to 4-5 times faster for some of the larger problems).
 As the PyPy kernel is a different implementation of Python we needed to have a separate set up for this part of the project.

 1. Once the Docker container has been built, run the container instance
     ```